 Residence card to document your permit

 If your application is granted, you must get yourself a residence card.
 This is a proof that you have the right to live in Norway.
 You will receive a letter which informs you that you must visit the police to have your fingerprints and photo taken.
 About ten days later the card will be sent to you by post.

 Read more about residence cards

 You can be granted a residence permit for seasonal work for up to six months.
 The six months can be divided between several permits for one and the same or several different employers.
 If you want to change employers after your permit has been granted, you have to apply again.

 The permit does not form the basis for a permanent residence permit or family immigration.

 Seasonal work permits are not renewable.

-You must apply for an extension before your current permit expires.
+You must apply for a renewal before your current permit expires.
 Use the same application form as for first-time application and submit the application to your local police district.
 Renewal applications are subject to an application fee.